ReillyGod/Analytics-Work/README.md

 Subsiquent Notebooks analyzed data, manipulating it and plotting it.

-CSV files were not included, however SQL Queries used to generate these are.
+CSV files were not included, however the Snowlfake SQL Queries used to generate these are.